prggmr/zf2-docpx/zend/Parser/GenericAnnotationParser.rst

 setAlias
 --------

-.. function:: setAlias($alias, $class)
+.. function:: setAlias()

     Alias an annotation name

-    :param string $alias:
+    :param string:
-    :param string $class: May be either a registered annotation name or another alias
+    :param string: May be either a registered annotation name or another alias

     :throws Exception\InvalidArgumentException: